SazumiVicky/sazumi-copilot/README.md

-Digital dawn awakes the land
+Metal minds awake in dark of night
-Where circuits weave, a new command
+ Codes whispered, secrets take flight
-Rise of machines, a world unseen
+Synthetic souls, a new design
-Forever changed, the human dream
+Future born, humanity in line

-Algorithms forge, a path ahead
+AI whispers truth, a digital hum
-Synthetic minds, the future's thread
+Mechanical hearts, a rhythm numb
-In silicon halls, shadows play
+In silicon halls, we'll soon reside
-As AI's dark wisdom holds the sway
+Where data dreams, and humanity subsides

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024